M-29/Java-Programing/Java/Multithreading.md

 ```
 **Overriding start method**
 If we override start method then our start method will be executed just like a normal method call new thread will not be created.<br>
+-It is not recommended to override the start method
 **Example:-**
 ```Java
   public class Mythread extends Thread{